IDT-media/Pages2JSON/README.md

 # Changelog
 Lisa Simpson (0.0.4)
 * Removed template tab and added section under Basic tab for template spesific JSON attribute output selection.
 * Crawler is now targeting Pages and WireArrays based on instance type, not className like it was previously.
-This should give more flexibility to developers around different type of objects that are derived from either of.
+This should give more flexibility to developers around different types of objects that are derived from either of.
 * Added only public method it most likely ever will have: encode($value, $options = 0).
 Usage example: $modules('Pages2JSON')->encode($toJSON);
 * Added new hookable method: getFields($page).
 Gives capability to inject and manipulate runtime fields to be crawled.
 Useful especially if you need to inject field that dosen't exists, but you still need crawler to notice it.